Updated: March, 2023

 The latter is basically caffeinated instant coffee powder, mixed with water.

-Each Coffee Frappuccino drink contains a certain number of Frap Roast pumps and/or espresso shots according to its recipe.
+Each Coffee Frappuccino drink contains a certain number of Frap Roast pumps and/or espresso shots, depending on its recipe.

 Here you can see a picture of a Caramel and a Java Chip Frappuccinos side by side: